hchiam/learning-robocopy/README.md

 Just one of the things I'm learning. <https://github.com/hchiam/learning>

-- windows, not on mac
+- buit into windows, not on mac

 Notes from <https://www.youtube.com/watch?v=-vl3pNVr_8Q>